m-kru/hbs/user-manual/commands.typ

 == `test` - running testbench targets

 The `test` command allows running all automatically discovered testbench targets.
-You can run `hbs help test` to see help message for the command.
 The `test` command is executed by the `hbs` file and requires Python to work.
 By default, testbench targets are run in parallel.
 The default number of workers equals the number of threads on your CPU.